Tax Deductions for Advertising and Promotion Expenses

 - You can deduct the expense of putting a commercial for your business on your auto (business or individual), yet you can’t deduct the expense of driving your auto around the town as a publicizing cost.

 Points to Make Note of

-- Costs of temporary signs are viewed under costs of advertising.
+- Costs of temporary signs are viewed under the costs of advertising.
 Costs of long term signs (that last for more than a year) are not promoting, yet signs may be depreciated in accounts as long haul resources.
-Generally, the paper or cardboard signs are seen as temporary signs and come under operating expenses.
-Signs created on permanent metal or plastic sign have a longer life that cannot be deducted under business operating expense.
+Generally, paper or cardboard signs are seen as temporary signs and come under operating expenses.
+Signs created on permanent metal or plastic signs have a longer life that cannot be deducted under business operating expenses.